-I am a first-year Ph.D. student in the Computer Science Department at University of California, Santa Barbara.
+I am a second-year Ph.D. student in the Computer Science Department at University of California, Santa Barbara.
 I am advised by Professor William Y. Wang and affiliated with the UCSB NLP Group.
 My research interests lie on the intersection of natural language processing, reinforcement learning and deep learning.
 Before coming to UCSB, I received my B.Sc. advised by Professor Zhiyuan Liu from Tsinghua University.

 |[May 2018]||I receive a Facebook Research Award together with my advisor.|